 If your home has suffered severe water damage, mold will grow in your walls if the water wasn’t removed within 24-48 hours.
-If water reached drywall, the best practice is to cut it one foot above the water line.
+If the water reached drywall, the best practice is to cut it one foot above the water line.

 Visible Signs of Mold

 Mold can have different colors and textures, so be sure to recognize them.
 Mold can be black, green, gray, white, or brown.
-Mold can even appear orange, pink or purple when it grows behind vinyl wallpaper.
+Mold can even appear orange, pink, or purple when it grows behind vinyl wallpaper.

-Another sign of visible mold is discoloration of walls, even if it has been painted over.
+Another sign of visible mold is the discoloration of walls, even if it has been painted over.
 If the water damage inside the walls persists, mold will show signs on the surface.

 If you think there’s mold in your walls, get on your hands and knees and smell the electrical outlets.
 This might sound silly, but it may help you sense mold if it’s growing within walls.
-Outlets have better access to the area behind walls.
+Outlets have better access to the area behind the walls.
 Thus, smelling them can help identify the mold problem.

-To best determine if or how much mold is in your walls, consult a mold removal company like PuroClean.
+To determine if or how much mold is in your walls, consult a mold removal company like PuroClean.
 We use professional inspection techniques and tools to determine the existence and extent of mold.
 For mold removal and water damage repair services, contact your local PuroClean office.